 Try It Out

 Each walkthrough below runs the Securing MCP pattern against the Wayfinder sample.
-The Wayfinder Server hosts an MCP server on /mcp alongside its REST API; an external MCP client signs in through ThunderID and calls Wayfinder's tools, with ThunderID enforcing who can invoke which tool.
+The Wayfinder Server hosts an MCP server on /mcp alongside its REST API; an external MCP client signs in through ThunderID and calls Wayfinder's tools.
+The server enforces the scopes in the access token before invoking protected tool handlers.

 Meet Wayfinder